-During major events, such as the Super Bowl, there is an increase, however, we must remember that human trafficking happens 365 days a year.
-Sex traffickers often transport victims from around the country to satisfy the high influx of men who represent potential buyers of commercial sex.
+Wherever the Super Bowl is hosted, sex traffickers often transport victims from around the country to satisfy the high influx of men who represent potential buyers of commercial sex.
 Although human trafficking takes place in every zip code in the US, the Super Bowl is an annual target for law enforcement and advocacy groups alike.

 IOB planned their approach for more than a year prior to the SB 52 in Minnesota.
 The group hosted a training for local volunteers that was meant to “deepen understanding of Human Trafficking” and help them to “take meaningful action to stop it.”
 After the training, some 200 volunteers met with convenience store owners to discuss what they can do to prevent human trafficking.
 IOB is the first advocacy group to target convenience stores, and their efforts found overwhelming support.

 The materials IOB gave volunteers to distribute included Freedom Stickers with the phone number of the National Human Trafficking hotline.
 Volunteers posted Freedom Stickers in convenience store restroom stalls throughout the Twin Cities.
 The work of training store personnel and posting Freedom Stickers was useful surrounding the Super Bowl festivities and will continue to benefit victims in the days and months to come.